• Skip to primary navigation

 6. Bake: Sprinkle on vegan cheese or panko breadcrumbs or nothing, if you prefer.
 Bake uncovered in the oven for 30 minutes.
 If your vegan cheese isn’t melting, you can try turning up the heat (I would go to 400F/205C… or use the broiler if you have one) for up to 10 minutes.

 7. Cool and enjoy: Remove from the oven and let stand for 10 minutes to thicken and cool a bit.
 Enjoy with chips (we used unsalted tortilla chips), carrots, celery, or whatever else you like.
-Pretzels would be nice here too, or you could dunk bread in it or even use it as a sandwich filling (it’s substantial enough).
+Pretzels would be nice here too, or you could dunk bread in it or even use it as a sandwich filling (it’s substantial enough and would be amazing on a toasted sub roll).

 8. Store: Refrigerate leftover vegan buffalo chicken dip in an airtight container for up to 5 days.